lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 * ts_salobj
 * ts_ddsconfig

-For development and testing we recommend using the ``ts-conda-build`` metapackage.
+For development and testing we recommend using the ``ts-conda-build`` meta-package.

-Furthermore, the Scheduler has additional test and run dependencies for the models, the supported scheduling algoriths and other observatory control packages (e.g. scriptqueue).
+Furthermore, the Scheduler has additional test and run dependencies for the models, the supported scheduling algorithms and other observatory control packages (e.g. scriptqueue).
 The list includes the following packages, which are available through conda;

 * ts-scriptqueue (development and testing only)